Rennovating Scientific American

 - Works closely with Ops and Data Engineers but not an expert.
 Capable enough to run personal apps on a Linode (nginx, supervisor, postgres).
 Will tinker in Docker/Github Actions etc.

 - SEO, a11y, analytics, consent management, and given my adtech background I'm always game to talk Prebid/GPT and doing Bad Things™ with iframes.

 - Built and Managed Agile teams ranging from 2-6 people with occassional “guest stars.”
 Fostered collaborative cultures that emphasized ownership and teaching.
 The AdTech team was also called “The Mint” and often described as “sharing one giant brain.”

 - Full co-ownership of roadmaps, working with stakeholders to interrogate problems and find practical ways to move the needle.
-Peridiocally played the role of Product Manager.
+Periodically played the role of Product Manager.

-- Designed and tuned fact-based hiring processes that was both accurate and a pleasant experience for candidates.
+- Designed and tuned fact-based hiring processes that was both accurate and a positive experience for candidates.